For information 410.787.4000

-June 2007: The BWI Partnership, Inc. names Baltimore Washington Medical Center the 2007 Employer of the Year for its award-winning contributions as a comprehensive health care provider and for its expanding presence throughout the Baltimore-Washington area.
+June 2007: The BWI Partnership, Inc. named UM Baltimore Washington Medical Center the 2007 Employer of the Year for its award-winning contributions as a comprehensive health care provider and for its expanding presence throughout the Baltimore-Washington area.

-May 2007: The Maryland Institute for Emergency Services Systems designates Baltimore Washington Medical Center as a Primary Stroke Center, allowing the medical center to provide life-saving treatment to patients who may have suffered a stroke.
+May 2007: The Maryland Institute for Emergency Services Systems designated UM Baltimore Washington Medical Center as a Primary Stroke Center, allowing the medical center to provide life-saving treatment to patients who may have suffered a stroke.

 April 2007: Became a smoke-free campus.

-November 2006: Baltimore Washington Medical Center ranks in the top 16% of 200 hospitals nationwide for its quality of care in five areas: pneumonia, total hip replacement, ischemic stroke, heart failure and medically managed myocardial infarction/heart attack.
-The ranking allows BWMC to receive the "CareScience Select Practice Customer Quality Leaders Award" - a quality award given by CareScience to member hospitals with outstanding care.
+November 2006: UM Baltimore Washington Medical Center ranked in the top 16% of 200 hospitals nationwide for its quality of care in five areas: pneumonia, total hip replacement, ischemic stroke, heart failure and medically managed myocardial infarction/heart attack.
+The ranking allowed UM BWMC to receive the "CareScience Select Practice Customer Quality Leaders Award" - a quality award given by CareScience to member hospitals with outstanding care.